 1. Include a Phone icon button next to your menu icon for quick communication.

 Yes, this depends on the business you are in, but don’t get scared of letting people get at you.
-They won’t always use your quick contact details that should be available as much as possible, but these types of items give a deeper feeling of involvement and trust.
+They won’t always use your quick contact details which should be available as much as possible, but these types of items give a deeper feeling of involvement and trust.

-2. Call out your physical location with a map and ‘get directions’ button in your footer, or next to the call button if ‘coming in’ is the main action you want the visitor to take.
+2. Call out your physical location with a map and the ‘get directions’ button in your footer, or next to the call button if ‘coming in’ is the main action you want the visitor to take.

-Your physical location is a huge trust factor as well, but if you’re a restaurant, a physical store, or an agency, keeping that ‘Get Directions’ button front and center on your website will really draw attention to your accessability.
-In this way you make people feel the closeness to you if they are in your city, and let’s them know they could ‘come right over.’
+Your physical location is a huge trust factor as well, but if you’re a restaurant, a physical store, or an agency, keeping that ‘Get Directions’ button front and center on your website will really draw attention to your accessibility.
+In this way you make people feel the closeness to you if they are in your city, and let them know they could ‘come right over.’
 This is good even if they don’t need to visit, it’s that accessibility that gives a feeling of connection and increases rapport.
 Now that’s a good user interface!